-Every once in awhile, I visit 43places to make a note of where I’ve been.
-Just a quick click and it’s logged.
+In the past, I visited a site called 43places to make a note of where I’ve been.
+Just a quick click, and the location was logged.

-I don’t know how the 43 places folks stay in business, but I applaud their work.
-It’s all user-generated content, and most of the other fellow travelers seem to be authentic.
-It’s not a bunch of text from travel brochures!
+The 43places site has since gone away.
+I applaud what they did, though.
+It was all user-generated content, and most of the other fellow travelers seemed to be authentic.
+It wasn’t a bunch of text from travel brochures!

 One takeaway: the world’s always changing.
-So, if you think you’ve been somewhere, when you go back, it will be different.
-If someone tells about somewhere you must visit, and want to go there someday, don’t wait 20 years because it will likely be different.
+So, if you think you’ve been somewhere when you return, it will be different.
+If someone tells you about somewhere you must visit and want to go there someday, don’t wait 20 years because it will likely be different.